Erfanh1995/GraphSamplingToolkit/README.md

 Each of these steps creates a file in evals directory in `<dataset_name>` so for instance if you have previously used `L` on two maps you can skip it in the future computations for said two maps.

+Your input maps have to be in the same coordinate system.
+Please take a look at the example input files. ***input files must be in Lon Lat foramt ***

 # Parameters
 Parameters | Note